BUTR/Bannerlord.UIExtenderEx/README.md

 </p>

 A library that enables multiple mods to alter standard game interface.
-Previously, a fork of [UIExtenderLib](https://github.com/shdwp/UIExtenderLib).
+Previously, a fork of [UIExtenderLib](https://github.com/shdwp/UIExtenderLib) that was de-forked.

 ## Installation
 This module should be one of the highest in loading order.
 Ideally, it should be loaded after ``Bannerlord.Harmony`` or ``Bannerlord.ButterLib``.